smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.8.1 =
+Update to remove an obsolete log line — no functional change, but results in cleaner logs during sign-in and sign-up operations.

 = 1.8.0 =
 Update to migrate licence and site-connection handling into the shared **Hub for WPSuite.io** plugin.